VMAQ-2: The Persian Gulf War and Post-War Reorganization

+The Balkans

 VMAQ-2’s next assignment led them to Aviano Air Base, Italy, in March 1996 in support of Operation Decisive Endeavor.
 This operation tasked VMAQ-2 with missions over Bosnia and Herzegovina.
 Specifically, VMAQ-2 Prowlers provided Suppression of Enemy Air Defenses (SEAD) support to British Harriers performing reconnaissance flights over weapons containment sites in these two areas of operation.
 In 1997, VMAQ-2 once again deployed to Aviano Air Base.
 However, this time it was in support of Operation Deliberate Guard.
 VMAQ-2 was tasked with flying missions over Bosnia to cover the Bosnian elections.
-On February 3, 1998 a USMC Grumman EA-6B Prowler, BuNo 163045, callsign "Easy 0-1" from VMAQ-2, struck a cable supporting a gondola in Cavalese, Italy.
+On 3 February 1998 a USMC Grumman EA-6B Prowler, BuNo 163045, callsign "Easy 0-1" from VMAQ-2, struck a cable supporting a gondola in Cavalese, Italy.
 The cable was severed and 20 people in the cabin plunged over 80 metres to their deaths.
 The plane had wing and tail damage but was able to return to the base.
 It was the squadron's first major mishap in over 60,000 flight hours spanning nearly fifteen years of worldwide operations.

 In February 1999, VMAQ-1, VMAQ-2, VMAQ-3, and VMAQ-4 received the order to again deploy to Aviano Air Base in Italy in support of Operation Noble Anvil and possible subsequent combat operations against the Federal Republic of Yugoslavia.
 After diplomatic attempts to resolve the Kosovo crisis failed, Operation Allied Force began.
 VMAQ-2 launched day and night sorties to provide jamming and HARM support to U.S. and NATO missions.
 VMAQ-2 also provided support for armed reconnaissance missions, day and night battlefield air interdiction strikes, and combat search and rescue efforts of downed allied aircrew.
 When Operation Allied Force came to an end, VMAQ-2 had flown 2151.5 combat hours, 464 combat sorties, and fired 57 High speed Anti-Radiation Missiles (HARM) against the Federal Republic of Yugoslavia.